Harris Blitzer Sports & Entertainment

-Harris Blitzer Sports & Entertainment LLC (HBSE) is an American sports and venue management company founded by Josh Harris and David Blitzer in September 2017.
+Harris Blitzer Sports & Entertainment (HBSE) is an American sports and venue management company founded by Josh Harris and David Blitzer in September 2017.
 HBSE owns and operates the Philadelphia 76ers of the National Basketball Association (NBA) and the New Jersey Devils of the National Hockey League (NHL), along with their minor league affiliates, as well as a future Philadelphia WNBA team.
 HBSE also operates venues, such as the Prudential Center and Northwest Stadium, and holds a minority stake in the NASCAR team Joe Gibbs Racing.
-The company is headquartered in Camden, New Jersey, and had $14.58 billion in assets as of 2025.
+The company is headquartered in Camden, New Jersey, and had $14.6 billion in assets as of 2025.